James J. Jeffries: Legacy

 The city of Burbank embedded a small bronze plaque in the sidewalk at the site where James Jeffries died.
 The plaque was located on the southeast side of Buena Vista ~150 yards south of Victory Boulevard, before being stored at Burbank City Hall, and now is located at the Gordon R. Howard Museum.

-Jeffries Avenue that runs parallel between Burbank and Victory Blvds in the city is named after him.
+Jeffries Avenue that runs parallel between Burbank and Victory boulevards in Burbank is named after him.

 James J. Jeffries was elected to the International Boxing Hall of Fame in 1990.